joseph-chakar/joseph-chakar/README.md

 ### Hi there 👋

 Welcome to my GitHub page!
-I'm Joseph Chakar, and I'm a third-year PhD student at Ecole Polytechnique (IP Paris).
+I'm Joseph Chakar, and I'm a final-year PhD student at Ecole Polytechnique (IP Paris).

 I combine machine learning (ML), physics modeling, and experimentation to study degradation at the solar cell, panel, and system levels.
-Specifically, I am developing a set of Bayesian inference (and optimization) tools and showcasing their effectiveness through a variety of real-life photovoltaic (PV) applications.
+Specifically, I am developing a set of Bayesian inference and optimization tools and showcasing their effectiveness through a variety of real-life photovoltaic (PV) applications.

 In short, my repos consist of:
 - “Homemade” tutorials and Python codes on how to use Bayesian inference and classical machine learning techniques for scientific applications (solar energy research in my case)
+- A link to _SCORE_: the open-access 1D reparameterization technique I have developed to break Bayesian Optimization's curse of dimensionality
 - Links to my latest open-access publications and PV power generation dataset
 - A curated list of online resources that have helped me learn about ML and solar energy